novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-1/index.md

 First part of the ANN implementation that calculates predictions, i.e. `yHat` is called _forward propogation_.

 Linear algebra helps us to feed data into the network and get the result using matrix multiplication principals.
-That makes the entire training and single predictions quite generic, so that we can easily program that in any programming language.
+That makes the entire training and single prediction quite generic, so that we can easily program that in any programming language.

 In a nutshell, our 12 x 6 x 6 x 1 network will form the following expressions for every training batch:

 ### First Layer

-{{ resize_image(path="ann-in-scala/images/ann-forward.png", width=600, height=600, op="fit") }}
+{{ resize_image(path="ann-in-scala-1/images/ann-forward.png", width=600, height=600, op="fit") }}

 Above picture shows activations for the neurons of the first hidden layer.
 In fact, next layers are calculated in similar way.

 - _X_ is a matrix where each row is a data sample.
-Every column is a particular feature/column from the initial dataset, but scaled/encoded.
+Every column is a particular feature/column from the initial dataset.
+Usually, input column is scaled/encoded (see second article).

 - We use dot product operation for _X_ and _W_.
 Resulting matrix is used to add biases using element-wise addition. b1 will be added to each element of the first row of that resulting matrix,